 We spend many of our formative years in school, learning and developing skills that shape us into the individuals we are today.
+For vulnerable children in Lebanon, barriers to education and sporadic attendance due to hardship impede on their capacity to succeed.
+SAWA’s holistic programs help to develop our students’ educational foundation and lead to other academic and vocational opportunities.

 Education is one of our main pillars at Sawa, we aim to develop programs for children and young adults who otherwise do not have access to schooling; 2021 marks the tenth year since the beginning of the crisis, where many displaced children have throughout this time received no or sporadic education.